octree-gva/decidim-rest-full/README.md

 This repository contains a Rails Engine describe a RestAPI for Decidim.
 This works is still a work on progress (started end-2024).

+## Documentation
+The documentation and the API specification are in the [documentation website](https://octree-gva.github.io/decidim-rest-full/)

 ### Resources supported